|

 at my elementary school.
 Every May, we had

-the Spring Show, a three-night (mandatory)
+the Spring Show, a three-night

 dance and song recital, complete with costumes

 and a band accompaniment.
+It was mandatory.
 Thanks to these

 wonderful Disney songs coming from the minds